Maiangi Waitai

-Maiangi Waitai is a New Zealand-born artist of Ngā Wairiki, Ngāti Apa, Tuwhāretoa, Rangitāne and German descent.
+Maiangi Waitai is a New Zealand-born artist.
 She works across a range of mediums, designing clothing and accessories for her Who is Dead Martin label, creating comics, figurines, toys, jewellery, mosaics and painting.
-She has also been a musician, singing and playing the flute and guitar in a band called Beam (1997-1999) with Colleen Lenihan, Guy Scoullar and Hayden Fritchley, also artists at the time in Whanganui.
-She has worked as a kindergarten teacher since 2010.

 Education and awards

 Waitai received a Bachelor of Arts from Quay School of the Arts in Whanganui in 1999.
 The same year, she received a Te Waka Toi award from Creative New Zealand.